 The appearance of your breast may change after surgery.
-You may notice dimpling, a scar, or a difference in shape between the two breasts.
-You may also have numbness in the breast area.
+You may notice dimpling, a scar, or a difference in shape between your breasts.
+Also, the area of the breast around the incision may be numb.

 You may need another procedure to remove more breast tissue if tests show the cancer is too close to the edge of the tissue already removed.

 The recovery period is very short for a simple lumpectomy.
-You should have little pain.
-If you do feel pain, you can take pain medicine, such as acetaminophen (Tylenol).
+Many women have little pain, but if you do feel pain, you can take pain medicine, such as acetaminophen.